Graduate Student Recruitment 101 – Finding Doc McStuffins

 According to NCES, around 9% of Americans have a graduate degree, and that percentage continues to climb.
 With this shift in clientele and revenue, proactive graduate student recruitment continues to become more important to universities.
 To understand this growing trend in graduate learning, let’s get inside the motivators for graduate enrollment.

-So what is the student decision journey for a graduate student?
+So what is the decision process for a graduate student?
 I was thinking about this and began to access my son’s entertainment options as examples.
 So, to make this more fun, let’s use some of my otherwise useless cartoon references. #toddlerparenting

 - The Backyardigans – students who just graduated from your undergraduate institution.
 They’re in your backyard (hopefully not annoyingly singing) and will likely stay in your backyard, again.